 The Council owns a collection of civic regalia, including items such as the Mayor's chain and mace, as well as dinner services and other decorative items.
 These items are included in the Balance Sheet using insurance valuations and are revalued on a periodic basis.
-The next valuation is due to take place in 2013.

-• Sculptures/Monuments
+Sculptures/Monuments